wp-plugins/writing-miro/readme.txt

 == Changelog ==

+= 1.0.2 =
+Fixes a problem with the plugin settings page (settings from other plugins were displayed as well)

 = 1.0.1 =
-Fix an incompatibility with sg-cachepress (headers already sent by)
+Fixes an incompatibility with sg-cachepress (headers already sent by)

 = 1.0.0 =
 * Initial version with basic functionality.